Comparison

 Squarespace wins when…

 Honest opinion: Squarespace is genuinely good at what it does.
 If a template fits you and you love the editor, start there.
-For a small business that wants its own look and doesn't want a monthly rent, my free offer is worth a five-minute conversation.
+For a small business that wants its own look and doesn't want a monthly rent, a bespoke build is worth a five-minute conversation.
+I look at the problem, not the budget.

 Bespoke vs Squarespace FAQs.